 - 1. Reconstructive or restorative surgery procedures; - 2.
 Treatment of a diagnosed temporomandibular joint (TMJ) disorder or craniomandibular disorder; - 3.
-Solid organ and bone marrow transplant services this prior authorization must be obtained before the transplant workup is initiated; - 4.
+Solid organ and bone marrow transplant services - this prior authorization must be obtained before the transplant workup is initiated; - 4.
 Treatment at a designated facility for complex health conditions; - 5.
 Home health care services; - 6.
 Durable medical equipment; - 7.
 Outpatient surgical procedures; - 8.
 Certain genetic tests; - 9.
-Certain drugs, biologics and biosimilars;

-- 10. Inpatient care, including mental health and substance use disorders, skilled nursing facility services, long term acute hospital (LTAH) and acute inpatient rehab (AIR); - 11.
+Certain drugs, biologics and biosimilars; - 10.
+Inpatient care, including mental health and substance use disorders, skilled nursing facility services, long-term acute care hospital (LTACH) and acute inpatient rehabilitation (AIR); - 11.
 Certain outpatient mental health and substance use disorder services; - 12.
 Certain imaging services; - 13.
 Certain professionally administered drugs; - 14.
 Non-emergency licensed air ambulance transportation; and - 15.
-Tier 1 Preferred benefits for services from non-network providers, with the exception of emergency services.
+Benefits for services from non-network providers, with the exception of emergency services.

 Certain biologics, biosimilars and professionally administered drugs may be subject to step therapy.
 In certain cases, it is possible to get an exception to step therapy requirements.
-To obtain more information about the step therapy exception process call Customer Service at the number on the back of your Medica ID card.
+To obtain more information about the step therapy exception process call Member Services at the number on the back of your Medica ID card.

-Pregnancy/maternity care services received from a network provider do not require prior authorization or a referral and will be covered at the appropriate Tier 1 - Preferred or Tier 2 - Standard benefit level.
+Pregnancy/maternity care services received from a network provider do not require prior authorization or a referral and will be covered.